Aesthetic experience, emotion and imagination.

-The human is capable of thinking beyond the limit of the self, beyond the constraints of who you are and where you belong, eventually reaching out to other people, creatures, communities, societies, entities and all the unknown events in the world.
-Aesthetic experience is the moment when we expand the limit of our capacity, when we experience our environment as the multiple layers of relation between various entities and phenomena, introducing us into the complexity of the world in which we live in transience and initiates an empathic engagement with others beyond the idea of the self.
-It is an intuitive, emotional, yet intellectual and critical methodology to understand other people, cultures, communities and creatures that do not belong to your own, setting off the empathetic engagement with the world in transience.
+The human is capable of thinking beyond the limit of the self, beyond the constraints of who we are and where we belong, eventually reaching out to other people, creatures, communities, societies, entities and all the unknown events in the world.
+Aesthetic experience is the moment when we expand the limit of our capacity, when we experience our environment as the multiple layers of the relation among various entities and phenomena, introducing us to the complexity of the world in which we live in transience and initiates an empathic engagement with others beyond the idea of the self.
+It is an intuitive, emotional, yet intellectual and critical methodology to understand other people, cultures, communities and creatures that do not belong to one's own.

-How can we recognise the world beyond our cultural, perceptual and cognitive constraint?
-How do we manage to imagine and give credibility to the world that transcends our own intelligibility, without reducing its complexity into representational jargons?
+How can we recognise the world beyond our cultural, perceptual and cognitive constraints?
+How do we manage to imagine and give credibility to the world that transcends our intelligibility, without reducing its complexity into representational jargon?

 For this questioning, I think, write and translate ideas, arts and beyond.